How Do Hit and Run Claims Work?

 Evidence To Support Hit And Run Claims

 An important part of claiming for a hit and run car accident is proving that the offending driver breached their duty of care towards you and that you suffered harm as a result.
-Some examples of evidence you could use to support a claim for hit and run compensation include:
+Examples of evidence you could use to support a claim for hit and run compensation include:

 One of the benefits of working with a solicitor on your claim is that they can help you gather this evidence.
 For example, a solicitor could take statements from potential witnesses.
 To find out more about how our panel of solicitors can help you prove your claim, get in touch for free.